MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Indicates whether inbound OpenSSH traffic should be enabled.

 If `true`, corresponding ports are open and OpenSSH will be available.
 If `false`, OpenSSH won't be allowed.
+The script achieves this by enabling or disabling the [OpenSSH SSH Server (sshd)](#openssh-ssh-server-sshd) firewall rule.

 ```yaml
 Type: Boolean